-UNHCR, the UN Refugee Agency, is mandated by the UN General Assembly to lead international action to protect, assist and find solutions for people, who are forced to flee their homes because of conflict, violence, persecution or human rights violations.
+UNHCR, the UN Refugee Agency, is mandated by the UN General Assembly to lead international action to provide legal and physical protection to refugees, asylum-seekers and others of concern while pursuing durable, comprehensive solutions with relevant governments.
+UNHCR aims at facilitating solutions with a view to protect, assist and safeguard the rights and well-being of people, who are forced to flee their homes because of conflict, violence, persecution or human rights violations.

-UNHCR provides life-saving assistance like shelter, food and water in emergencies around the world.
+UNHCR provides life-saving assistance including shelter, food, water and medical care in emergencies around the world.
 It works to ensure fundamental human rights, including the right to seek asylum and find safe refuge in another country.
-UNHCR also works to find durable solutions, making sure that people have a safe place to call home and are given the opportunity to rebuild their lives.
+UNHCR also works to find durable solutions, making sure that people forced to flee have a safe place to call home and are given the opportunity to rebuild their lives.

-UNHCR is working in more than 130 countries, and the large majority of the staff are based in the field.
+UNHCR is working in 135 countries, and the large majority of the approx. 20,000 staff members are based in the field.

 UNHCR in UN City

 UNHCR moved to the UN City Copenhagen in October 2014 after the first Host Country Agreement between UNHCR and Denmark was signed on 23 September 2014.
 UNHCR Denmark, based in the UN City now employs approx. 300 staff members, the majority working in different global Headquarter functions.